Jonatas-01/Budget-Monitoring/README.md

 ## User Stories

 ### User
+> As a user I want to be able to set my monthly wages .
-> As a user I want
+> As a user I want to be able to set my expenses details, as value and name.
-> As a user I want
+> As a user I want to have a clar table with my expenses details.
-> As a user I want
+> As a user I want to be able to see my balance after send expenses.
-> As a user I want
+> As a user I want to be able to delete an expense in case I sent the wrong details.
-> As a user I want
+> As a user I want to be able to see my budget after reload the page.

 ### Business Owner
 >As the site owner I want to